 01 of 09

-Amber Cove on the north coast of the Dominican Republic is one of the eastern Caribbean's newest ports of call.
-Carnival Corporation opened the cruise center in 2015 and Amber Cove has quickly become popular with cruisers arriving on Carnival, Holland America, Princess, Costa, and P&O ships.
+Carnival Corporation opened the cruise center in 2015 and Amber Cove quickly became popular with cruisers arriving on Carnival, Holland America, Princess, Costa, and P&O ships.
 Those who love fun in the sun will especially appreciate Amber Cove.

 Although a purpose-built cruise center and not an island city or town, Carnival has added many activities and features that travelers will love like beaches, swimming pools, cabanas, zip-lining, a dolphin center, retail shops, and places to eat and drink.